Frik

 Frik (Ֆրիկ) was an Armenian poet of the 13th and 14th centuries.
 He wrote on both secular and religious topics, and many of his poems are characterized by social criticism.
-His verse is written in the spirit of religious fatalism.
+He was the first Armenian poet to compose almost all of his works in the vernacular language (Middle Armenian).

+Biography

 Frik lived approximately from 1230 to 1310, during the time of Mongol rule over Armenia.
 Very little is known about his life.
-It is not known whether his name was really Frik or not; it may be a pseudonym or an abbreviated form of his original name.
+It is not known whether his name was really Frik or not.
+It may be a pseudonym or an abbreviated form of his original name, possibly a shortening of the name Frederik.
+His father's name was Tagvorshah.
 The scholar Hakob Zhamkochian considers it likely that Frik was from Western Armenia due to the similarity of his Armenian to the literary language of Cilician Armenia.
 Based on information and allusions in his poetry, it is believed that Frik was an educated and once wealthy man who was plagued by debts and misfortunes, perhaps due to an unsuccessful business endeavor.
-Frik's son was kidnapped by Mongols and he traveled the kingdom searching for his son (alternatively, he was forced to give up his son as security for a debt).
+Frik's son was kidnapped by Mongols, and he traveled the kingdom searching for his son (alternatively, he was forced to give up his son as security for a debt).
 Scholars disagree on whether Frik was a layman or a member of the clergy.
 He spent the last years of his life in a monastery, although it is not known for certain if he became a monk.

 Poetry

 More than 50 of Frik's poems have survived.
+He apparently collected them in one book, which was called Frik Girk’ (The Book of Frik).
 Frik wrote his secular poems in colloquial language, while his religious and other works are written in literary Middle Armenian sprinkled with vernacular and foreign words.
+He was the first Armenian poet whose works are almost all in Middle Armenian.
+His writing shows that he had a knowledge of the Bible and other religious texts.
+It also displays the influence of the famed religious poet Nerses the Gracious.
+In turn, he is said to have had a great influence on the works of later Armenian poets such as Hovhannes Tlkurantsi, Mkrtich Naghash, and Grigoris Aghtamartsi.
+Frik's poems were meant to be sung, and some of them are preserved with notes that indicate to which tune they should be sung.
+His poems were sung by Armenian bards over the course of the medieval period.